Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 - Almost all cases of cervical cancer are caused by HPV.

 What you may not know is that the types of HPV that can cause cervical cancer usually don’t cause symptoms, so most people don’t even know they have it.
-Most often the body fights the infection and the virus clears up on its own within two years and without any serious effects.
+Most often the body fights the infection and the virus clears up on its own within 2 years and without any serious effects.

 But in some women, the HPV infection doesn’t clear up and causes abnormal cells to grow in the cervix.
 If left untreated, over time these cells may become cancerous.
 A Pap test can find these abnormal cells early when they can be treated, if needed, before they become cancer.
 This is why going for one on a regular basis is so important.